-This unit builds upon the learning undertaken by students in the Certificate in Coaching.
-It develops understanding of core coaching methodologies and invites students to consider these within differing psychologically-based approaches.
+This unit develops understanding of core coaching methodologies and invites students to consider these within differing psychologically-based approaches.
 A range of theories and models such as Gallwey's Inner Game approach and Gestalt, introduced within the Certificate are contrasted with other approaches including, for example, psychological approaches that generate insights and those that focus on behaviour.